bellockk/amtool/README.md

 * Specialized for any task other than the storage and manipulation of artifacts.

 ### Intended Use Cases:
-* Issue Tracking System
+* Distributed Issue Tracking System
-* Requirements Management
+* Colaborative Requirements Management
 * Use Case Documentation
 * Object Models
 * Software Lifecycle/Project Management Documentation Generation